|This is a work in progress: lots of writing, formatting, revising, proofing left to do! — David McMurrey|

 Why do we use wordy set phrases and redundancies like these?
 It depends on how cynical you are about people and society.
 For the particularly cynical, the reason is that some people need to sound important, authoritative, businesslike, intelligent—or else they need to hide the lack of substance in what they are communicating.
 Others thoughtlessly mimic the wordy style or else they fear sounding different from those in their organization.
-Still others may think that redundancy equals emphasis—if I repeat enough, maybe readers will get it!

 As mentioned above, wordiness divides into two categories.
 One of those categories is wordy set or "canned" phrases such "as in view of the fact that" when "because" works just as well.
 Here are some additional examples:

 |due to the fact that||because|

 |a large number of||many|

 |in some cases||sometimes|

 Redundancy is a category of wordiness.
 A redundant pair of words repeat each other such as "very unique" or "state and express."
 As the following categories show, there are some comically wacky varieties of redundancy: